tameroski/FUT19-Buyer/README.md

 ![Screenshot](https://i.imgur.com/4kBLiIp.png)

 ## More Projects
-If you require any projects/systems to be developed alongside the FIFA 19 WebApp API then be sure to contact me using one of the methods below.
+If you require any projects/systems to be developed by myself that entail anything related to FUT then be sure to contact me using one of the methods below.

 Skype: <strong>bws-curtis</strong><br/>
 Email: <strong>wscrewey@hotmail.com</strong><br/>